 Dear First Years: Getting used to a new school life is always an exciting experience.
 As a school, we try our best to help you settle in and make new friends.
-From over two decades here at Li Po Chun United World College, our students have come up with a list of suggestions to make it easier for you.
+From over three decades here at Li Po Chun United World College of Hong Kong, our students have come up with a list of suggestions to make it easier for you.

 This is a list of what they wish they had brought when they first arrived: